On computational capabilities of Ising machines based on nonlinear oscillators,: Conclusion

-In conclusion, we have analyzed the computational resource of dynamical Ising machines employing the synchronization of a network of nonlinear oscillators.
-We have shown that the resource originates from the factual realization of rank-$k $ semidefinite programming relaxations of the max-cut problem.
-Since these relaxations deliver the best (if $\mathrm{P} \ne \mathrm{NP} $) approximation, the dynamical solvers are capable of providing good heuristics for a wide class of NP-hard problems.
+We have shown that the computational resource of dynamic Ising machines based on synchronizing networks of nonlinear oscillators originates from the factual realization of rank-$2$ semidefinite programming relaxation of the max-cut problem.
+In contrast to approaches aiming at direct exploration of the Ising model space state, these relaxations deliver the best (if $\mathrm{P} \ne \mathrm{NP}$) approximation achievable in polynomial time.
+This shows that Ising machines based on synchronizing networks are capable of providing good heuristics for a wide class of NP-hard problems.

-At the same time, this shows that to reconstruct a good approximation to the Ising model ground state, a rounding procedure must be supplied.
-An attempt to force the system to evolve towards an Ising-like state may, in fact, disrupt the computational capabilities up to their complete invalidation, when the dynamical Ising machine effectively acts as a random generator of configurations.
+At the same time, this relation shows that to reach theoretically possible performance, a rounding procedure must be supplied.
+An attempt to force the system to evolve towards an Ising-like state may disrupt the computational capabilities up to their complete invalidation when the dynamic Ising machine effectively acts as a random generator of configurations.
+For the Ising machines utilizing an effective anisotropy for ensuring final binary states, we have estimated the critical values of anisotropy corresponding to the loss of quality of solutions obtained by the collapsed state.

-Finally, our consideration demonstrates that a quantitative evaluation of dynamical Ising machines requires an accurate description of their dynamics.
-The ability to yield the Ising Hamiltonian is not enough because of the wide variability of the approximation ratios: from the best classically possible \cite{hastad_optimal_2001} to that of a random generator.
+Finally, our consideration demonstrates that a quantitative evaluation of dynamic Ising machines requires an accurate description of their dynamics.
+The ability to yield the Ising Hamiltonian is not enough because of the wide variability of the approximation ratios: from the best classically possible to that of a random generator.